 I planned to create punny names for these customs but it had been so long since I composed them, I mostly forgot what I’d requested.
 I did remember this simple yet satisfying blend I refer to as, How To Shave Your Dragon😉

-This custom blend, however, not what I was going for.
-I aimed to recreate another scent and hoped the pie crust was similar to The Bathing Garden’s Sugared Pie Crust.
-Although it’s toasty, the oil has a nutty, bready component that morphed into a banana bread scent.
+Aiming to recreate another scent similar to The Bathing Garden’s Sugared Pie Crust., but I missed the mark though it’s toasty, the oil has a nutty, bready component that morphed into a banana bread scent.
 Unappealing on its own, even worse with the metallic floral tinge of these leaves.
 Imagine a homemade banana bread/perfumey fresh soap.
 I failed with this combination, but actually don’t hate it.
 With extra added marshmallow wax from my stash, it’s not too bad.
 Bizarre, but not horrible.

 Cranberry spice, Apple cinnamon, Whipped cream.